bpauwels/aws-security-bulletin-alert/README.md

-# AWS Automatic Security Bulletin E-Mail Alerts
+# AWS Automatic Security Bulletin Alerts

 This CDK project deploys an AWS Lambda Function which is scheduled for every full hour.
-It checks the https://aws.amazon.com/security/security-bulletins for new AWS Security Bulletins and sends out E-Mail notifications via Amazon SES.
+It checks the RSS feed of [this pag](https://aws.amazon.com/security/security-bulletins) for new AWS Security Bulletins and publishes new alerts to an [Amazon SNS](https://aws.amazon.com/sns/) topic.
+Various types of [subscribers](https://docs.aws.amazon.com/sns/latest/dg/sns-event-destinations.html) can be added to this topic, for example E-Mail or SMS recipients.

 ## Architecture
 ![architecture diagram](img/diagram.png "Architecture Diagram")